Rawlins Academy: Raw TV

 Raw TV broadcasts programs from news to event coverage and general entertainment programming via the Rawlins VLE.
 The current regular programme is the Raw TV News.
-Other shows currently air as one-off specials and cover anything from sporting events to Rawlins film makers.
+Other shows currently air as one-off specials and cover anything from sporting events to Rawlins filmmakers.
 Raw TV was featured on BBC East Midlands Today in December 2008 as it is one of the only student run college TV networks in the country.
-The students that run Raw TV work in partnership with other local schools.
+The students who run Raw TV work in partnership with other local schools.
 Programs are edited by students using Apple Final Cut Pro.